changkun/modern-cpp-tutorial/book/en-us/03-runtime.md

 }
 ```

-The above grammar rules are well understood except for the things in `[catch list]`,
+The above grammar rules are well understood except for the things in `[capture list]`,
 except that the function name of the general function is omitted.
 The return value is in the form of a `->`
 (we have already mentioned this in the tail return type earlier in the previous section).